 Barber’s three large, double-sided, freestanding paintings divide the gallery, functioning as screens or walls, linking modernist abstraction with his own history as a house painter.
 Dromorne Rd–Putiki St is made of old painter’s drop sheets and its exposed stretcher is part of the composition.
 Why Flag (2013), a new commission, was made by an industrial sail maker, then stretched and installed by Barber.

 A portraitist, Farquhar is interested in science-fiction and the post-human.
 Her richly coloured oil paintings focus on the face's sensory functions—mouth, ears, eyes, skin.
 Her unidentifiable subjects are rendered as if viewed under infrared light.

-For John Ward Knox, the monumental is minute.
+For Knox, the monumental is minute.
 He renders details of found images on white calico.
 Two of his paintings depict the hands of the Madonna and Christ from the Pietà, Michelangelo’s fifteenth-century marble sculpture.
-The wooden stretchers are visible through the calico; the images just part of these painting-objects.
+The wooden stretchers are visible through the calico; the images just part of these painting objects.

-Nick Austin’s paintings are ideograms, visual puns, jokes.
+Austin’s paintings are ideograms, visual puns, jokes.
 Material allusions—distractions, diversions—abound.
 Idea for an App is a painting of a knife on a triangular breadboard: an analogue quip for the digital world.
-In Fallin’, he tests the limits of Renaissance theorist Leon Battista Alberti’s idea of painting as a window on the world.
-In it, rain represented by string, falls in apostrophes on a flat painted background.
-Depth is a matter of perspective.
+In Fallin’, he tests the limits of the idea of painting as a window on the world: rain represented by string, falls in apostrophes on a flat painted background.